Skip to main content

 Local AI face detection with manual photo enrollment

-Cross-ecosystem hub functionality for up to 128 Zigbee devices
+Cross-ecosystem hub for up to 128 Zigbee devices

 What We Love

-• HomeKit + Matter + Thread + Zigbee + Alexa + Google — the broadest ecosystem footprint in the guide; no other face-rec camera covers HomeKit Secure Video and Matter simultaneously
+• HomeKit + Matter + Thread + Zigbee + Alexa + Google — the broadest ecosystem footprint in this guide; no other face-rec camera covers HomeKit Secure Video and Matter simultaneously

-• Doubles as a Zigbee hub — up to 128 Zigbee devices pair directly, so you don't need a separate bridge for Aqara sensors and plugs
+• Doubles as a Zigbee hub for up to 128 devices — adds Aqara sensors and plugs without a separate bridge

 What Could Be Better

-• Manual single-photo enrollment instead of BionicMind-style auto-learning
+• Manual single-photo enrollment per person instead of BionicMind-style auto-learning — recognition requires a conscious setup step

-• 2K resolution rather than 4K; adequate for ID at 8-12 feet, thinner at longer ranges
+• 2K resolution rather than 4K; adequate for identification at 8–12 feet, thinner at longer ranges

 The Verdict